PixelPickaxe/open-chocolatey-reducer/README.md

 # Installation

 1. Extract "OCR_1.0.0.zip" into your Downloads folder.
-If you extract to a different directory, you'll have to edit the .bat file accordingly.
+If you extract to a different directory, you'll have to edit the installation .bat file accordingly.

 2. Open the "Installer" directory located within the "OCR_1.0.0" folder that you just extracted.